MicrosoftDocs/win32/desktop-src/ipc/mailslots.md

 ---
-Description: 'A mailslot is a mechanism for one-way interprocess communications (IPC).
+Description: A mailslot is a mechanism for one-way interprocess communications (IPC).
 Applications can store messages in a mailslot.
-The owner of the mailslot can retrieve messages that are stored there.' ms.assetid: '9a68905d-c235-4c72-bc71-1cccdf5cdadc'
+The owner of the mailslot can retrieve messages that are stored there. ms.assetid: 9a68905d-c235-4c72-bc71-1cccdf5cdadc
 title: Mailslots
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Mailslots